phillarmonic/SyncopateDB/README.md

   <img src="https://github.com/user-attachments/assets/11dd16bf-f625-44cf-aa17-06d027544ce5" alt="syncopate" width="300">
 </p>

-SyncopateDB is a flexible, lightweight, optimized for SSD data store with advanced query capabilities.
+SyncopateDB is a flexible, lightweight, optimized for SSD data store with advanced query capabilities and low latency.
 It provides a REST API for data storage and retrieval with robust features including indexing, complex queries, and persistence.

 ## Table of Contents